marikamaecusick/CKDScreeningCEA/README.md

 # Cost-effectiveness analysis of population-wide screening for CKD

 This repository consists of data and code used for our paper "Cost-effectiveness of population-wide screening for chronic kidney disease."
-Special thanks t my co-authors Rebecca Tisdale, Glenn Chertow, Doug Owens, and Jeremy Goldhaber-Fiebert.
+Special thanks to my co-authors Rebecca Tisdale, Glenn Chertow, Doug Owens, and Jeremy Goldhaber-Fiebert.